5 Ways to Naturally Treat a Yeast Infection

 - Add liquid iodine to coconut oil 1-2 times per day, starting with one drop at a time to find your tolerance level.

-Iodine will stain so be careful during application, and remind yourself not to panic if your skin color changes to brown or yellow.
-The color will return to normal, usually within 24 hours at most.
+Iodine will stain so be careful during application and don’t panic if your skin color changes to brown or yellow.
+The color will return to normal, usually within 24 hours.

 5. Long-term Solutions

-Though these remedies can be helpful for short-term use, a permanent health change is the only way to prevent future outbreaks.
-Replacing high sugar foods, alcohol, and refined and processed foods with nutrient-dense healing foods is a critical step to healing any chronic condition.
+Though these remedies are helpful for short-term use, a permanent health change is the only way to prevent future outbreaks.
+Replacing high sugar foods, alcohol, and refined and processed foods with nutrient-dense healing foods is a critical step to healing any recurring condition.

-Healing digestion is the first step to 99% of the protocols I provide to clients and a perfect way to begin your journey to preventing future yeast infections.
+Healing digestion is one of the first steps to my client protocols and a perfect way to prevent future yeast infections.

 Where to Buy Online

-Probiotics – I recommend probiotics based on bioindividuality, so I don’t feel comfortable making broad suggestions.
-I don’t usually suggest those that sit on the shelves in a conventional grocery store.
+Probiotics – I recommend probiotics based on bioindividuality, so I don’t often make broad suggestions.
+I also don’t usually suggest those that sit on the shelves in a conventional grocery store.

 Jennifer Nervo is a Nutritional Therapy Practitioner, Reiki Master Practitioner & teacher, and Aromatherapist.
 Her focus is on digestive, nervous, and immune system dysfunction and the fields of functional nutrition & psychoneuroimmunology.
 She works with all conditions and diseases including environmental and food allergies, autoimmune diseases, multiple chemical sensitivity, diabetes, eczema, anxiety, weight loss as a symptom of dis-ease, and gut-brain disorders like autism.